0phoff/pgpd/docs/source/index.rst

 =========
 This library is pretty similar to the `GeoPandas`_ library. |br|
-The main difference is that this library is much more lightweight, as it only depends on `NumPy`_, `pandas`_ and `PyGeos`_.
+The main difference is that this library is much more lightweight, as it only depends on `NumPy`_, `pandas`_ and `Shapely`_.
 You might want to use this library over `GeoPandas`_ if you need to work with geometries, but do not care about CRS or other geospatial features.

-Note that this library only supports PyGEOS operations and is thus more limited in what it can do.
+Note that this library only supports Shapely operations and is thus more limited in what it can do.
-There are functions to transform the data to `Shapely`_ geometries, which gives more possibilities, but only PyGEOS supported operations are implemented on the Series and DataFrames.
+There are functions to transform the data to `Shapely`_ geometries, which gives more possibilities, but only Shapely supported operations are implemented on the Series and DataFrames.

 .. toctree::